umich-brcf-bioinf/workshop-reproducible-computing/source/Module07-intro-to-snakemake.md

    if you wander into a computationally intensive step.)
 7. Use spaces not tabs.
 8. Use config files to avoid hardcoding paths or "magic values" in the Snakefile.
+9. Checkout Snakemake's styleguide on [Distribution and Reproducibility](https://snakemake.readthedocs.io/en/stable/snakefiles/deployment.html#distribution-and-reproducibility).
+   It has great recommendations on how to organize files and directories.

 ---